eliczi/ds_project/README.md

 ### 1. Reset MetaMask

 To ensure a clean state and avoid any potential issues with cached data, reset your MetaMask account.
+Possible error:  Received invalid block tag XXX.
+Latest block number is 1

 1. Open MetaMask in your browser.
 2. Click on the account icon and navigate to **Settings**.
 3. Go to **Advanced**.
 4. Scroll down and click on **Clear Activity Tab Data**.
-5. Set up new network
+5. Delete and then set up new network
  ![MetaMask Reset](metamask.png)